Simultaneous game: Nash equilibrium

-Prisoner's Dilemma
+Prisoner's dilemma

-The prisoner’s dilemma originated with Merrill Flood and Melvin Dresher and is one of the most famous games in Game theory.
+The prisoner's dilemma originated with Merrill Flood and Melvin Dresher and is one of the most famous games in Game theory.
 The game is usually presented as follows:

 Two members of a criminal gang have been apprehended by the police.
 Both individuals now sit in solitary confinement.
 The prosecutors have the evidence required to put both prisoners away on lesser charges.
 However, they do not possess the evidence required to convict the prisoners on their principle charges.
 The prosecution therefore simultaneously offers both prisoners a deal where they can choose to cooperate with one another by remaining silent, or they can choose betrayal, meaning they testify against their partner and receive a reduced sentence.
 It should be mentioned that the prisoners cannot communicate with one another.
 Therefore, resulting in the following payoff matrix:

 This game results in a clear dominant strategy of betrayal where the only strong Nash Equilibrium is for both prisoners to confess.
 This is because we assume both prisoners to be rational and possessing no loyalty towards one another.
 Therefore, betrayal provides a greater reward for a majority of the potential outcomes.
 If B cooperates, A should choose betrayal, as serving 3 months is better than serving 1 year.
 Moreover, if B chooses betrayal, then A should also choose betrayal as serving 2 years is better than serving 3.
 The choice to cooperate clearly provides a better outcome for the two prisoners however from a perspective of self interest this option would be deemed irrational.
 The aforementioned both cooperating option features the least total time spent in prison, serving 2 years total.
 This total is significantly less than the Nash Equilibrium total, where both cooperate, of 4 years.
 However, given the constraints that Prisoners A and B are individually motivated, they will always choose betrayal.
 They do so by selecting the best option for themselves while considering each possible decisions of the other prisoner.

-Battle of the Sexes
+Battle of the sexes

 In the battle of the sexes game, a wife and husband decide independently whether to go to a football game or the ballet.
 Each person likes to do something together with the other, but the husband prefers football and the wife prefers ballet.
 The two Nash equilibria, and therefore the best responses for both husband and wife, are for them to both pick the same leisure activity e.g. (ballet, ballet) or (football, football).
 The table below shows the payoff for each option:

-Socially Desirable Outcomes
+Socially desirable outcomes

 Simultaneous games are designed to inform strategic choices in competitive and non cooperative environments.
 However, is important to note that Nash equilibria and many of the aforementioned strategies generally fail to result in socially desirable outcomes.